Whey Protein: Guide for BeginnersAdmin

 The main types of whey protein are concentrate, isolate and hydrolysate.
 They can vary in protein content, taste, digestibility and price.

 Effects of Whey Supplementation on Muscle Mass and Strength

-The best-known use of whey protein supplements is for the purpose of increasing muscle mass and strength.
+The best-known use of whey supplements is for the purpose of increasing muscle mass and strength.

 Whey protein is popular among athletes, bodybuilders, fitness models, as well as people looking to improve their performance in the gym.

-The ways by which whey protein promotes muscle/strength gain include:
+The ways by which whey promotes muscle/strength gain include:

 Building blocks: It provides protein and amino acids, which serve as building blocks for increased muscle growth.

 Hormones: It increases the release of anabolic hormones that can stimulate muscle growth, such as insulin.

 Leucine: It’s high in the amino acid leucine, which is known to stimulate muscle protein synthesis at the molecular and genetic level.